dxoigmn/achilles/README.markdown

 License
 -------

-Copyright (c) 2007-2008 The Trustees of Dartmouth College, released as open source under a BSD license.
+Copyright (c) 2007-2008, The Trustees of Dartmouth College.

+Achilles is released as open source under a BSD license.
 See LICENSE for details.